Adriot/global-kinetic/README.md

 - To get the Allure report run the gradle tasks for allure on: other {allureReport, allureServe}
 - After running the the respective allure tasks look on build to get the generated files.

+MOBILE AUTOMATION

+For the Mobile Automation sections:
+- Go to: src\test\java\mobile_automation
+- Run the script GlobalKineticUniversalMusicPlayer

+For review:
+- Go to src\test\java\
+Look at the packages:
+- selenium.web.drive
+- page_factory.universal_music_player

+Reporting:
+- The script does not generates any report but allure reporting is also configured
+- To get the Allure report run the gradle tasks for allure on: other {allureReport, allureServe}
+- After running the the respective allure tasks look on build to get the generated files.